 If you are not able to get into a class, you may be able to register for the waitlist.
 Reach out to your faculty advisor to see if you can come up with some alternative courses.
 You may need to be flexible and move things around in your life.
-If that doesn't work, fill out the DoC's Trouble Getting Into Classes survey to alert the DoC Chair about the problem.
+If that doesn't work, fill out the DoC's "Trouble Getting Into Classes" survey to alert the DoC Chair about the problem.
 The Chair will attempt to investigate the issue either quickly, or several weeks down the road, depending on the situation and viable solutions.
-Prior to the start of the semester, as students drop, waitlisted students are added in the order they appear on the waitlist.
+Prior to the start of the semester, as students drop, waitlisted students are added in the order they appear on the waitlist (there may be extenuating circumstances where the Department Chair may need to step in to resolve issues).
 If you are not added to the class prior to the first day of the semester, you will need to contact the instructor to see if there will be space, it is important that you attend the first day of class.
 If there is space in the class, the instructor will give you a permission code that you will use to register through the university.
 As of the first day of class, the waitlist disappears.